-San Diego Zoo houses the largest collection of endangered and rare animals in the world.
+San Diego Zoo houses the world’s largest collection of endangered and rare animals.
 The journey inside the zoo starts with numerous trails where you will come face to face with exciting creatures.
 The best way is to explore the whole area on foot, from one trail to another.
 However, if you get tired, there is also a 35-minute guided bus tour.

 What else to do?

 In addition to getting a closer look at all the rare creatures, the zoo organizes animal encounter programs, animal shows, and 4-D movie theatres about wildlife.